mosi2002/home/_pages/about.md

 <hr>
 ## Research Experience

+* Research Assistant at school of electrical engineer, Dec 2023 - Present

+  * Researching on state estimation methods how beneficial can each be.

-* Research Assistant at [Computational Audio-Vision Lab](https://visionlab.ut.ac.ir), June 2021 - Present
+* Research Assistant at Research Institute of Petroleum Industry (RIPI), Mar 2024 - Present

-  * Researching on causal discovery algorithms using continuous optimization methods under supervision of Dr. Reshad Hosseini and Dr. Mostafa Tavassolipour; Trying to introduce a new optimization method.
+  * Researching on state estimation methods how beneficial can each be.

-* Bachelor Thesis: State Estimation, 2024
+* Bachelor Thesis: Nueral network based state estimation using Lie derivative, 2024

   * State estimation [(Link)](https://github.com/mosi2002)

 ## News:

-**2022-09-05**: Checkout my technical report, [Systematic Review of Causal Discovery using continuous optimization.
-Reformulating causal discovery as a graph matching problem](http://aliizadi.github.io/files/paper1.pdf).

-**2022-08-30**: I published a blog post on [Causal Normalizing flow](https://aliizadi.github.io/posts/2022/08/causal-normalizing-flow/), in which I discussed the idea of using normalizing flow for causal discovery.
+**2024-07-26**: I published a blog post on [Causal Normalizing flow](https://aliizadi.github.io/posts/2022/08/causal-normalizing-flow/), in which I discussed the idea of using Bachelor thesis for a **MPC** controller

-**2022-08-01**: I joined [Hooshbaaz](https://github.com/HooshBaaz/2022_DataAnalytics_SummerSchool), a data analytics bootcamp at university of Tehran as a mentor. [(Link)](https://aliizadi.github.io/teaching/2022-8-data-analytics-bootcamp-mentor)

-**2021-08-10**: I attended Amirkabir Artificial Intelligence Student Summit as a workshop instructor on probabilsitc programming.
-Checkout my [blog post](https://aliizadi.github.io/posts/2021/08/probabilistic-programming/) about this workshop.

-**2019-11-01**: I gave a [talk](https://aliizadi.github.io/teaching/2019-11-machine-learning-interpretability) on machine learning Interpretability at Students’ Scientific Chapter of CEIT of Amirkabir University of Technology.
+**2024-07-26** I published a Comparative study on [Causal Normalizing flow](https://aliizadi.github.io/posts/2022/08/causal-normalizing-flow/), in which I discussed the differnce of MLPs and KANs. (fair comparative!)

 <hr>

 ## Bio:

-As a computer science student, **machine learning** and **artificial intelligence** has fascinated me because of the power they give to our understanding of the world and automation of our life.
-Due to the availability of huge amounts of data we are able to use machine learning and deep learning to analyze and model different tasks that humans can do.<br><br> I have explored and learned different areas of artificial intelligence from computer vision to probabilistic graphical models.
-As a data scientist I always tried to use machine learning in different areas including social network analysis and financial algorithmic trading.<br><br> Besides working in data science companies I used to research in the field of machine learning, specifically **generative modeling**.
-The ability to model data in a way that we can generate new data is very interesting for me.
-I have experience with working and researching on the mechanism of different generative algorithms including **generative adversarial network**, **variational autoencoders**, and **normalizing flows**. <br><br>My most favorite areas in machine learning are those related to probability.
-Because of that, my main research interest in master degree started from **probabilistic graphical models** and their applications in generative modeling.<br><br> As I progressed in my research I got familiar with **causal inference**, a new field in machine learning with the aim of improving machine learning models in such a way that we can answer new prediction questions that deep learning or other usual ML models can not answer because they work based on correlation not **causation**.
-These questions are named **interventional** and **counterfactual** prediction tasks and can answer questions that we answer them before with treatment-control experiments which are expensive or impossible to conduct in some cases and we need **causal discovery** algorithms to find the causal variables of how our data really generated.
-I believe **causal representation learning** can help us to model our world better and really know how our machine learning algorithms work. <br><br>I hope that I will be able to contribute to this field and will propose new methods that improve tasks of causal discovery.
+As a Control Engineer student, **machine learning** and **artificial intelligence** has fascinated me because of the power they give to our understanding of the world and automation of our life.
+Due to the availability of huge amounts of data we are able to use machine learning and deep learning to analyze and model different tasks that humans can do.<br><br> I have explored and learned different areas of artificial intelligence.
+As a data scientist I always tried to use machine learning in different areas including social network analysis and financial algorithmic trading.<br><br> Besides working in data science companies I used to research in the field of machine learning, specifically **Computer Vision**. <br><br> As I progressed in my research I got familiar with **Physic-informed Neural Network**, and?

 <hr>